Lilla-Kavecsanszki/On-The-Sunny-Side/README.md

 1. As a viewer to the website, I want to easily navigate the site, so I can find what I need efficiently.
-2. As a potential new customer to the website, I want to see a gallery that shows what I could do or visit in each destinations if decide to travel there.
+2. As a potential new customer to the website, I want to see a gallery that shows what I could do or visit in each destinations if I decide to travel there.
-5. As a potential client, I want to view expected prices for a trip, so I can decide if it is within my budget to order.
+3. As a potential new customer, I want to be able to receive prices for a trip that customed to my preferences, so I can   decide if it is within my budget or to my liking to order.
-7. As an interested client, I want an easy to fill in contact form, so I can make contact with an agent and personalise my trip.
+4. As an interested customer, I want an easy to fill in enquiry form, so I can make contact with an agent and personalise my trip acording to my liking, interest and budget.
-8. As an interested observer and/or potential client, I want to follow the artist on social media, so I can keep up with latest news, excursions, existing customer stories etc
+5. As an interested observer and/or customer, I want to follow the agency on social media, so I can keep up with its latest news, excursions, existing customer stories etc.
-.
-9. As a returning visitor to the website, who has already decided to contact the agency, I want to be able to find the request a quote page easily and contact details also for further information.
+6. As a returning visitor to the website, who has already decided to contact the agency, I want to be able to find the request a quote page easily and contact details also for further information.

 # Accessibility